No. 1 Georgia bounces back from 11-point halftime deficit to beat South Carolina 24-14

 THE TAKEAWAY

-South Carolina: The Gamecocks have shown a lot of promise under coach Shane Beamer, and their performance over the first two quarters against the nation's top-ranked team was certainly impressive.
-But the second-half meltdown demonstrated they're not quite ready for prime time in the SEC.
+South Carolina: The Gamecocks have shown a lot of promise under Beamer, and their performance over the first two quarters was certainly impressive.
+But the second-half meltdown demonstrated that they're not quite ready for prime time in the SEC.

-Georgia: The Bulldogs' running game got a big boost from the return of Edwards, who provided the sort of explosiveness they'd been missing.
-But Georgia appears to have a problem in its kicking game, which has traditionally been one of its strongest areas.
+Georgia: The running game got a big boost from the return of Edwards, who provided the sort of explosiveness they've been missing.
+But the Bulldogs have some troubling concerns in the kicking game, which has traditionally been one of their strongest areas.
 Woodring is just 3 of 6 on the year, including two misses from inside of 30 yards.
 He also was wide right on a 43-yarder against the Gamecocks.
+“We've seen much better in practice,” Smart said.
+“We've got to do something there.”

 UP NEXT